“I’ll just google it…”

 So where does a Website Audit come in?

 At SITESTR, when we audit a website, we check for a number of criteria.
 First, we check to see whether your website is compliant with the known standards of Google and other search engines.
 We also check to see whether your site is integrated with Google Search Console.
-This gives us insight into whether Google’s index of your site is successful at the meta level.
+This gives us insight into whether Google’s index of your site is successful at the meta-level.
 We also check to see whether your site is functioning properly.
 Items such as page speed and mobile responsiveness, for example, are things we tend to examine closely.

-Second, we take a peak under the hood and check into the adequacy of your hosting solution.
+Second, we take a peek under the hood and check into the adequacy of your hosting solution.
 All too often, we deal with instances where cheap hosting gets bundled with a domain name registration at the time of purchase.
 Sure, $9.99 a month for site hosting sounds great, but what about security, backups, CDN redundancy, SSL, and support?
 With so many big-name hosts focused on account growth over all else, these necessary features are often ignored.

 When you consider the costs associated with a site hack, the resulting downtime – or worse, deletion – that $9.99/month won’t be so attractive anymore.
-Fixing a critical break in site security costs thousands to remedy, even for small business websites.
+Fixing a critical break-in site security costs thousands to remedy, even for small business websites.
 Furthermore, outdated WordPress software and customer data do not mix well.

 Third, we put our business hats on and investigate whether your site is meeting your business goals.
 We check into whether your digital advertising platforms are talking to your CRM and analytics provider.
 We grade whether you are tracking conversions, and, if you are, whether your implementation is set up properly.

 Software updates and changes regularly, and it can take only a few months for once correctly installed pixel and cookie tracking code to fall out of date.
-Just as we mentioned this from a security perspective before, when software fails out of date, it tends to do strange things.
+Just as we mentioned this from a security perspective before, when the software fallls out of date, it tends to do strange things.
 Many WordPress users find this out via the famed “White Screen Of Death.”
 Others just see PHP code on the home page.
 Either way, software updates are a good thing to look into.

 Fourth, we look into whether your user experience supports your customer’s needs.
 Is your messaging conveying the right value prop?
 Is it clear to your site visitors?
 Is your navigation and click funnel functional?
 Sure this sounds simple, but design and messaging is hard.
 There is always room for improvement.
 Luckily, there is software for this!